 I told him the last time I'd seen Singin' In The Rain was on French TV.
 The dialogue had been dubbed but the singing had been left in English, and, needless to say, there was no attempt to match "Don Lockwood"'s speaking voice with his singing voice.
 Which kind of undermined Donen's great contribution to musical films:the integration of dialogue and song into a coherent, flowing whole - although all that partially-French vocally-mismatched dubbing is pretty funny for a film about the technical difficulties of talking pictures.

-But I hope that that Elaine May project comes off.
-Even at 90, a film director would rather direct a new film than talk about the old ones - even though the new production will, like the old productions, stagger from one backstage nightmare to another.
+But I'd hoped that that Elaine May project would come off.
+Even in his nineties, a film director would rather direct a new film than talk about the old ones - even though the new production will, like the old productions, stagger from one backstage nightmare to another.
 That's the beauty of Singin' In The Rain, I suggested to Donen.
 It's a grand comedy of crises about an entire industry scrambling to transform itself.
 And yet it's a very rare movie about movies that doesn't sour on its own insider's cynicism.
 Notwithstanding their fractious relationship and spousal envy, Donen and Kelly made a film about making films that looks like it was fun to make.
 And, in that sense, it's the perfect monument to the Golden Age.